 Can I do one week of a two-week event?

 Our curriculum is carefully planned to use every minute of camp for something productive, with each lesson and activity leading into the next skill.
 Regardless whether the student is a novice or advanced, the student will miss important parts of the camp experience.
+We can potentially make other arrangements, but students should generally plan on a full two-week experience.

 I am a coach, is there any way for me to come learn about these events?